-In this post by Nick Graf, Assistant Vice President Information Security, and Risk Control at CNA Insurance, Graf discusses recent changes he sees in the tools, tactics, and procedures used by ransomware attackers and shares new information on detection avoidance, decryption tools, and industries that may face the highest risk.
+In this post by Nick Graf, Assistant Vice President of Information Security and Risk Control at CNA Insurance, Graf breaks down recent changes in the ransomware landscape.

 1. Malware uses new tactics to avoid detection